bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Obs**:

 **Whatever fundamental reasons we might find, we can always further question why do they exist.
 Perhaps it is simply beyond us.
-In general it is very hard to "fully answer" any WHY question.**
+In general it is very hard to "fully answer" any WHY question.
+The goal is to get close to an answer.**

 Hi I am Karthik, a Math and AI enthusiast.